1.1 From 2015 to 2025

 Summary: Platinum Engineering was founded on August 28, 2015, by Tetsuji Nagata (12 years at Bloomberg Japan) and Anthony Dzi (ex-Salesforce, Microsoft Navision).
 The company focuses on developing Distributed Ledger and blockchain solutions, as well as providing consulting services for IT companies in the APAC region.

 TL;DR: Platinum Engineering was founded on August 28, 2015, by co-founders Tetsuji Nagata (12 years in an executive role at Bloomberg Japan) and Antony Dzi (formerly of Salesforce and Microsoft Navision).
-From the outset, the company focused on developing solutions in Distributed Ledger and blockchain technologies.
-Platinum Engineering also provided consulting services to major IT giants, delivering cutting-edge developments and guidance on integrating blockchain into clients’ existing businesses.
-The company worked particularly closely with APAC clients, creating tailored Distributed Ledger technology solutions for them.
+The company initially focused on creating solutions in Distributed Ledger and blockchain technologies, while also offering consulting services to major IT companies.
+Platinum Engineering's contributions were especially targeted at the APAC region, offering tailored blockchain technology solutions to help clients preserve business continuity, safeguard data integrity, and build autonomous, decentralized systems for digital immortality and long-term knowledge preservation.

 1.1.2.
 2016-2017